-With the third objection, I agree that there are so many great resources available today that were not just ten years ago.
+There are many great resources today that were not available ten years ago.
 The problem is that there are almost too many.
-Anyone who can write a convincing blog can sound like an expert in a field.
-Seminary training will not only show someone how to access available resources, but also how to know if they are quality resources from a subject matter expert.
-Additionally, our (and other) seminaries are incorporating digital and web-based content into the classroom so that students learn how to properly interact with those resources.
+Anyone who can write a convincing blog can sound like an expert.
+Seminary training will not only show you how to access available resources, but also how to know if they are quality resources from credible sources.
+Additionally, our seminaries are incorporating digital and web-based content into the classroom so that students learn how to properly interact with these resources.

-As a retired veteran, the military has taken me all around the world and I have been a part of many churches.
-One common thread in the churches I have attended where the pastor has not been to seminary, is that the sermons all start to blend together.
-It is clear that the pastor’s theological well is only so deep and running out of water is a constant threat.
-One notices that Sunday after Sunday, no matter the Scriptural starting point, the message always ends up at one of the pastors three or four favorite themes.
-The body of Christ needs solid food and seminary training is one way for pastors to deepen their personal theological wells.
+As a retired veteran, the military has taken me all around the world, and I have been a part of many churches.
+When a pastor has not been to seminary, their sermons often start to blend together.
+It is clear that the pastor’s theological well is only so deep, and running out of water is a constant threat.
+One notices that Sunday after Sunday, no matter the Scriptural starting point, the message always ends up at one of the pastors’ three or four favorite themes.
+The body of Christ needs solid food (Hebrews 5:14) and seminary training is one way for pastors to deepen their theological wells.

 Another common theme among untrained pastors is shallow theology.
-They may know about the Penal Substitutionary Atonement of Christ’s sacrifice, but they have probably not dealt with the competing views of the atonement such as Christus Victor, Moral Influence, Scapegoat or Ransom Theory.
-They may be able to speak on the Trinity, but they have never studied the many heresies of the early church (Arianism, Unitarianism, Modalism, etc.) and don’t realize how easily heresy can creep into that doctrine.
-Finally, people with little or no training tend to miss the point of the passages they preach.
-Instead they focus in on a key word, or again, a favorite theme, while doing injustice to the plain meaning of Scripture.
-If we truly believe that God communicates through the Scripture, we should at least allow ourselves the training necessary to find the meaning God wants to communicate.
+People with little or no training tend to miss the point of the passages they preach.
+Instead, they focus on a keyword or a favorite theme while doing injustice to the depth of Scripture.
+If we truly believe that God communicates through the Scripture, we should pursue the training necessary to find the meaning God wants to communicate.